 We are constantly reviewing our communications practices and resources to consider ways to streamline emergency notifications.
 We currently have systems in place to communicate quickly with families via text, automated phone calls, email, social media and our website.
 If you’re not receiving our communications, please contact your child’s school to make sure your contact information is up-to-date.
 In addition to electronic tools, between our schools and our district teams, we have emergency radio systems to facilitate real-time communication.

 Comprehensive School Safety Plan & Protocols

-The District is continually assessing strategy, tools, and its overall approach to safety and security.
-The District has a Comprehensive Safety Plan, and each school has a building-level plan that aligns to the district plan.
-The District’s Risk Assessment Team brings together local law enforcement, first responders, mental health professionals, social services, principals, and district administrators to review concerns and recommend safety interventions or enhancements.
+Our district is continually assessing strategy, tools, and its overall approach to safety and security.
+SVSD has a comprehensive safety plan, and each school has a building-level plan that aligns to the district plan.
+The district’s Risk Assessment Team brings together local law enforcement, first responders, mental health professionals, social services, principals, and district administrators to review concerns and recommend safety interventions or enhancements.

 Active Shooter Training

-The District hosted a series of four dynamic trainings for all students and staff in grades 6-12, in 2016, as well as an evening session to which all parents were invited.
-Nationally-recognized School Safety Expert Jesus Villahermosa conducted the sessions, and continues to serve as an advisor when the District updates its emergency response protocols and staff safety materials to reflect best practices in the event of an active shooter/intruder.
-At the start of the 2018-19 school year, more training was provided for all staff.
+Prior to COVID, the District hosted a series of dynamic training sessions for all staff, all students in grades 6-12, as well as an evening session for parents/guardians.
+Nationally-recognized School Safety Expert Jesus Villahermosa conducted the sessions, and served as an advisor when the District updated its emergency response protocols and staff safety materials to reflect best practices in the event of an active shooter/intruder.
+We plan to bring back this training in the near future.